EphemeralSpace/docs/src/design/masks/crew.md

 At regular intervals while charging up, the machine will pause until a random **Portal Event** is completed.
 Portal Events are activated through a console attached to the portal generator itself, which must be manually run by someone on-site.

+Some of these events may include:
+- Teleporting in a small grid off-station filled with mobs and materials
+- Opening up a portal on the station that streams out enemies
+- Teleporting some players into the world on the other side of the portals
+- Bringing a chunk of the portal world onto the station, bulldozing departments and flooding the area with dangers

 Starting the event will immediately allow the portal generator to continue charging, but it will also spawn a threat somewhere on the station.
 These threats fulfill the same purpose as a traditional midround antagonist: they escalate the chaos within the round and provide clear targets for the station to rally against.
 Keep in mind that, while these are _akin_ to midrounds, they are not _literally_ midrounds.